-*Note that the regulations spelled out below are only an approximate summary.
+The regulations spelled out below are only an approximate summary.
 For details, see the official Regulations and Guidelines for Graduate Programs.

-The minimum requirements for obtaining an MSc degree in a thesis program are the satisfactory completion of six single-term graduate courses and a thesis.
+The minimum requirements for obtaining an MSc degree in a thesis-based program are the satisfactory completion of six single-term graduate courses and a thesis.
 For the course-based program, the minimum requirements are the satisfactory completion of eight single-term graduate courses and an approved project.
 Normally, the project component for those specializing in Statistics will consist of work on consulting problems.
 The MSc degree requirements can be completed in one year if the student pursues the course-based route; students in the thesis program usually take slightly longer to complete the degree.

 Candidates for the MSc degree will normally have a BSc (Honors or Specialization) degree or the equivalent from a recognized university, with a strong background in applied or pure mathematics and/or statistics.
 For some specialization areas, other BSc degrees, for instance in Physics or Computing Science, will also be considered.

 Students with strong backgrounds in the area but specializing for the first time will be required to take additional course work.
 Candidates whose background is deemed to be lacking may be registered as Qualifying Students (see the Regulations and Guidelines for Graduate Programs for details).